-A cluster of virtual machines across physical hosts (also known as a cluster across boxes) protects against software failures and hardware failures on the physical machine by placing the cluster nodes on separate ESXi hosts.
-This configuration requires shared storage on an Fibre Channel SAN for the quorum disk.
+A cluster of virtual machines across physical ESXi hosts (also known as a cluster across boxes or CAB) protects against software failures and hardware failures on the physical ESXi hosts by placing the cluster nodes on separate ESXi hosts.
+This configuration requires shared storage for the clustered disk resources.

 The following figure shows a cluster-across-boxes setup.

-Two virtual machines on two different physical machines (ESXi hosts) run clustering software.
+- Two virtual machines on two different ESXi hosts run WSFC.

-Each virtual machine is connected to shared storage, which must be on a SAN.
+- Each virtual machine is connected to shared storage.

-You can expand the cluster-across-boxes model and place multiple virtual machines on multiple physical machines.
-For example, you can consolidate four clusters of two physical machines each to two physical machines with four virtual machines each.
+You can expand the cluster-across-boxes model and place multiple virtual machines on multiple ESXi hosts.
+For example, you can consolidate three clusters of two physical machines each to two ESXi hosts with four virtual machines each.